Determination of contributions from residual light charged hadrons to inclusive charged hadrons from $e^+e^-$ annihilation data: Introduction

 Some of recent analyses determined different identified light charged hadrons, i.e. $\pi^\pm, K^\pm$ and $p/\bar{p}$~\cite{Bertone:2017tyb,deFlorian:2014xna,deFlorian:2017lwf} and unidentified light charge hadrons $h^\pm$~\cite{Bertone:2018ecm,Soleymaninia:2018uiv}.
 Recently, QCD analyses of heavier hadrons such as $D^*$ also have been done up to next-to-next-to leading order (NNLO)~\cite{Soleymaninia:2017xhc,Anderle:2017cgl}.
 Since the calculations for the hadronization processes in SIDIS and $pp$ collisions at NNLO are not yet accessible, these NNLO analyses are not global and only the SIA experimental data can be used in such analyses.
 In recent years, there have been many studies to determine the unpolarized FFs for light or heavy hadrons.
 We refer the readers to the Refs.~\cite{Bertone:2018ecm,Hirai:2016loo,deFlorian:2007aj,deFlorian:2007ekg,Soleymaninia:2013cxa} for more details.
 Although SIA experimental data provide the cleanest access to the FFs, and in comparison to SIDIS and $pp$ collision, the FFs are the only non-perturbative objects in the SIA cross sections, SIDIS data provides studying the flavor structure of FFs separately and $pp$ collision data is indispensable for constraining the gluon FFs.
 Recently, new analyses have been done to determine the unidentified light charged hadron FFs, and these FFs apply to the measurements of the charged-particle spectra in proton-ion and ion-ion collisions by RHIC~\cite{Adams:2005dq} and LHC~\cite{Abreu:2007kv}.
-The unidentified light charged hadrons are considered as sum of the identified light charged hadrons such as pion, kaon, (anti)proton and the {\it residual} heavier charged hadrons.
-Although the contribution of the {\it residual} charged hadrons is small, but it is non-negligible.